NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __configure_opts__: List of options to pass to `configure`.
 For x86_64 processors, the default values are `--enable-shared`, `--enable-openmp`, `--enable-threads`, and `--enable-sse2`.
-For aarch64 processors, the default values are `--enable-shared`, `--enable-openmp`, and `--enable-threads`.
+For other processors, the default values are `--enable-shared`, `--enable-openmp`, and `--enable-threads`.

 - __directory__: Path to the unpackaged source directory relative to the